Danilo Acosta

-Danilo "Danny" Israel Acosta Martínez (born 17 November 1997) is a Honduran professional footballer who currently plays for Orange County SC and the Honduras national team.
+Danilo "Danny" Israel Acosta Martínez (born 17 November 1997) is a Honduran former professional footballer.

 Club career

 After spending time with Real Salt Lake's academy in Arizona, and United Soccer League affiliate, Real Monarchs, Acosta signed a Homegrown Player contract with the club on December 29, 2015.

 On December 28, 2018, Acosta joined Orlando City SC on a season-long loan with an option to make the transfer permanent at the end of the season, in exchange for $75,000 of General Allocation Money.
 Orlando declined to make the transfer permanent.
 Acosta's contract option with Real Salt Lake was also declined, leaving him as a free agent at the end of the 2019 season.

 On November 25, 2019, the LA Galaxy selected Acosta for the end of year Waiver Draft.
 He officially signed for the club on January 8, 2020.
 On February 15 Acosta tore his ACL and missed out on the entire 2020 season.
 Following the 2021 season, Acosta was released by the Galaxy.

-On January 7, 2022 Acosta signed with USL Championship side Orange County SC ahead of their 2022 season.
+On January 7, 2022, Acosta signed with USL Championship side Orange County SC ahead of their 2022 season.